 If your application is not successful, you may not be notified by the agency.

-The information kit should you of the process of unsuccessful applicants.
+The information kit should advise you of the process for unsuccessful applicants.